peatk/Deep-Learning/README.md

 #### Data Preprocessing

 What variable is the target for your model?
-  The target variable (y) for the experiment is the IS_SUCCESSFUL
+  -The target variable (y) for the experiment is the IS_SUCCESSFUL

 What variable(s) are the features for your model?
   The feature variables (X) for the experiment are: APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, INCOME_AMT, SPECIAL_CONSIDERATIONS, ASK_AMT